NicolBolas/Proposal-Ideas/Trivial Operations.md

 ## Trivial Copy Assignment

 These functions perform trivial copy assignment to and/or from live instances of `T`.
 These functions require that `T` is trivially copyable.
-When copying to `T` objects, the functions also require that `T` is Assignable.
+When copying to existing `T` objects, the functions also require that `T` is Assignable.

-These are effectively convenience functions, wrappers around `memcpy` and `memmove` that do some basic type-checking to see that they are not used on improper types.
+These are effectively convenience functions, wrappers around `memcpy` and `memmove` that do some basic type-checking to ensure that they are only used on types that support the operations.

 ````
 template<typename T>